ieco-lab/scariR/vignettes/000_README_vignettes.txt

 ########## ABOUT ##########
 ###########################

-# scari (formerly slfSpread)
+# scari
 # folder: vignettes
 # descriptions and changelog

 This README is for the vignettes subfolder, which contains workflows for my package scari.
 Outputs from these vignettes are stored in "data" or "vignette-outputs".
+Old versions of these vignettes are stored in scari/scari_sandbox (scari in this case is not the package root folder, but is one folder above that in OneDrive).

 ###########################
 ########## FILES ##########